 The payment of a funding arrangement is conditional on performance and achievement of goals, objectives and deliverables.
 In its accountability to community members and the First Nations Health Authority, the Recipient must report on the project that it was funded for and the results achieved as outlined within the funding agreement.
 Please note that any outstanding reporting requirements not met for ECP projects funded previously could jeopardize community eligibility for future ECP funding consideration.
 The reporting requirements include:

 Financial Activity reporting:

 As outlined in the Schedule an Interim Report on Program Expenditures template will be provided

-- a) One interim financial activity report - b) One final financial activity report
+- a) One interim financial activity report (due November 15) - b) One final financial activity report (due June 30)

 Project Activity reporting: